nathanielbd/blog/content/posts/making-a-portfolio-site.md

 # Motivation

 Having a personal website makes you stand out in the sea of other online applications.
 It's a way to introduce yourself and control your image to employers online.
-It's a convient way to host a blog, your résumé, and a portfolio.
+It's a convenient way to host a blog, your résumé, and a portfolio.

 # How